PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 stored counters to skip graph scans without a separate differential characterization.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Fallback static-shape phase-result characterization

+The next homogeneous family has been selected: seven fallback-only guarded static-shape reconciliation observations for broadcast, SE/FC/Gather, placeholder-MatMul, Conv input, mixed Concat, Concat axis, and binary layout.
+Each uses the same complete two-counter owner call and stores an unconsumed all-zero default when its guard is skipped.

+The new contract fixes all seven target names, their source order, zero schema, owner arguments, `include_mutation_count=True`, and absence of consumers.
+Its strict expected failure requires seven stable `shape_reconciliation.fallback.*` records and removal of the old targets.
+Invoked-phase-only semantics remain selected: skipped guards create no phase entry.

+Validation completed sequentially under core-only `uv`: the dedicated test is `1 passed, 1 xfailed in 0.15s`, and targeted Ruff, bytecode compilation, and whitespace checks pass.
+No production code changed.

+Commit and push this characterization before implementation.
+Then replace only the seven guarded assignments with `session.record_phase_result(...)`, remove only their unconsumed zero defaults, update the already-existing fallback orchestration contracts, and repeat the focused and architecture gates.
+Do not change any guard, owner call, repair order, graph scan, or successor.
+Never create, update, or reopen a pull request.